edwinm/web-component-decorator/README.md

 Replacement for `observedAttributes()` and `attributeChangedCallback(…)`.

-The decorated function of setter has the following signature:
+The decorated function has the following signature:

-**`anyName(newValue: string, oldValue:string): void`** - Function to be called with the new and old value of the attribute.
+**`anyName(newValue: string, oldValue:string): void`** - Function to be called when an attributte changes, with the new and old value of the attribute.

+A setter can also be decorated:

+**`set anyName(value: string): void`** - Function to be called when an attributte changes, with the new value of the attribute.

 ### Interface